PMI Agile Certified Practitioner®PMI-ACP certification training

 Duration: 3 days classroom-led training

-Public exam preparation courses are available around New Zealand:
+Public exam preparation courses are available around New Zealand and Australia:

 - Other centers available on request